Showing posts with label New English Library. Show all posts

 Reading Room SIR LEO "Mark of Death"

-Written and illustrated by Jose Bea and co-written by Luis Vigil, this tale from from Dracula #9 (1971) has never been seen by an American audience.
+Written and illustrated by Jose Bea and co-written by Luis Vigil, this tale from from Dracula #9 (1971) is a kool take on the "transforming human" trope popular in horror and sci-fi literature.

 Monday, October 12, 2015